burcakotlu/GLANET/docs/source/tutorial.rst

 	* *GRCH37.p13 (hg19)*
 		-  GRCh37.p13 is also known as hg19

-	In case of *BED*, *GFF3*, *1-based coordinates (End Inclusive)* or *0-based coordinates (End Inclusive)* is chosen as Input Format, then Assembly has to be set as either GRCh38 or GRCH37.p13.
+	If *BED*, *GFF3*, *1-based coordinates (End Inclusive)* or *0-based coordinates (End Inclusive)* is chosen as Input Format, then Assembly has to be set as either GRCh38 or GRCH37.p13.
 	In case of dbSNP IDs, there is no need for Assembly selection.

 4)	**Glanet Folder**: (Mandatory)

 	Set the Glanet folder (e.g.:  ~path/to/tool).
-	Please note that Glanet folder can be any valid directory name, the important point is that Glanet folder has to be the parent of Data folder (e.g.:  ~path/to/tool/Data).
+	Please note that Glanet folder has to be the parent of Data folder (e.g.:  ~path/to/tool/Data).

-5)	**Annotation, Overlap Definition, Number of Bases**:
+5)	**Annotation, Overlap Definition, Number of Bases**: (Mandatory)

 	For Annotation, set the number of bases for overlap definition. e.g: Setting number of bases as *3* means that two intervals are accepted as overlapped if and only if at least 3 bases of these intervals overlap.
-	Default is *1* in order to handle the case where the snps are given as input data.
+	Default is *1* in order to handle the case where the SNPs are given as input data.

-6) 	**Annotation, Annotation Options**:
+6) 	**Annotation, Annotation Options**: (At least one of the Annotation Option has to be checked)

 	* *DNase Annotation (CellLine Based)*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 ENCODE provided DNaseI hypersensitive sites.

 	* *Histone Annotation (CellLine Based)*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
-ENCODE provided Histone Modifications sites.
+ENCODE provided Histone modifications sites.

 	* *Transcription Factor (TF) Annotation (CellLine Based)*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
-ENCODE provided Transcription Factors binding sites.
+ENCODE provided Transcription Factors (TFs) binding sites.

 	* *KEGG Pathway Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 KEGG pathways in exon-based, regulation-based and all-based manner.